African nations to send peace mission to Ukraine, Russia

 Last week Guterres told a Spanish newspaper that peace negotiations were “not possible at this moment” with both sides “convinced that they can win.”

-But Ramaphosa said the African initiative had met with “cautious support” in Washington and a number of European capitals visited by “facilitators” tasked with presenting the plan.
+But Ramaphosa said the African initiative had been met with “cautious support” in Washington and several European capitals had been visited by “facilitators” tasked with presenting the plan.

 The effort could help Pretoria rehabilitate its image as a neutral player and mediator, following accusations that it has drifted towards Russia.